qaisjp/inf-sp/answers3.md

 	;extension=pdo_pgsql.so
 	```

+	apparently there's a `php-production.ini` file that you get when you install php, so it's recommended you use that. i have not shipped any such file.

 **how features were implemented**

 1. signup and login uses `password_hash` and `password_verify` with the default settings. (bcrypt, cost 10). the user's password is used as the private key passphrase when signing up. both of these are stored as strings in the `users` table, with column type `blob`.